-- 13. Where there is evidence to suggest that the registrant is seeking voluntary removal as a mechanism to avoid a final hearing or where there is information to demonstrate that the registrant intends to re-apply to the Register in the near future this would weigh against granting voluntary removal. - 14.
-Equally, where former osteopaths choose to practise in another discipline, for example, as manual therapists, or where they are dual registered with another professional regulator, there is a clear public interest in bringing fitness to practise concerns to a hearing.
-This is because members of the public can then see that the osteopath faced a professional conduct or professional incompetence hearing as this will be put on public record. - 15.
+- demonstrate that that the registrant intends to re-apply to the Register in the near future, then this would normally weigh against granting voluntary removal. - 13.
+Equally, where former osteopaths choose to practise in another discipline as, for example, manual therapists, there is a clear public interest in bringing the fitness to practise concerns to a hearing so that this can be put on the public record and a member of the public can see that the osteopath faced a professional conduct or professional incompetence hearing. - 14.
+The Registrar should also take into account there may be difficulties in reviving a fitness to practise investigation several years after the alleged events should the registrant make an application for restoration to the register.
+This may be because a witness has died or their memory has faded and/or evidence has deteriorated or is otherwise no longer available. - 15.
 A separate and important consideration in the Registrar's assessment is the need to maintain public confidence in the osteopathic profession and declare and uphold proper standards of conduct and competence amongst the osteopathic profession.
-Even where there may be an absence of serious and/or widespread harm to patients, regard must also be taken of the impact of the registrant's alleged behaviour on public confidence such that the allegation requires ventilation at a final hearing before a Professional Conduct Committee.
+Even where there may be an absence of serious and/or widespread harm to patients, regard must also be taken of the impact of the Registrant's alleged behaviour on public confidence such that the allegation requires ventilation at a final hearing before a Professional Conduct Committee.
 Voluntary removal from the Register would prevent a hearing from being convened.
 This is a significant factor that will be always be given careful regard by the Registrar when reaching a decision. - 16.
 The same does not apply where the allegations relate solely to the registrant's health.
 In these circumstances the Registrar will generally grant an application for voluntary removal.
-However, depending upon the nature of these health concerns, or where the allegations involve a combination of health, misconduct and/or incompetence, the Registrar may request that the registrant undergo a medical assessment by a medical assessor appointed by the GOsC before reaching a decision.
+However, depending upon the nature of these health concerns, or where the allegations involve a combination of health, misconduct and/or incompetence, the Registrar may request that the registrant undergo a medical assessment by a medical assessor appointed by the GOsC.